andrew-w-ross/supabase-gen-type-issue/readme.md

 The second attempt is `npm run types:db-url` command, this runs `supabase gen types typescript --db-url postgresql://postgres:postgres@localhost:54322/postgres`.
 Same expectation as above, doesn't attempt to write to disk but should output the types to the console.

+Once you're done with the reproduction, you can teardown the supabase instance with `npm run teardown`.

 ## Other attempts

-If you roll back the supabase version to `1.48.1` in the `package.json` file.
+If you roll back the supabase version to `1.49.4` in the `package.json` file.
+Looks like the issue was introduced in `1.49.4`.
-The types will generate correctly.
+The types will generate correctly, note that you don't need to teardown the supabase instance when you do this.